Aminocd/slate/source/index.html.md

-id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds amount-atomic | The amount of currency held in the public currency holding, in atomic units (each whole unit is composed of 10^10 atomic units)
+id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds currency-name | The name of the currency that the public currency holding holds currency-icon-url | The URL at which the icon picture of the public currency that the currency holding holds can be found amount-atomic | The amount of currency held in the public currency holding, in atomic units (each whole unit is composed of 10^10 atomic units)

 ## Get a Public Currency Holding with Authorization